 The application must be signed by a certifying authority in order to be considered.
+A typed, handwritten or electronic signature is acceptable as long as all certifying criteria is complete.

 Once the application has been received and approved, service will begin.
 Please allow 1-2 weeks for processing.
 Materials are mailed to and from patrons free of charge via the U.S. Postal Service.
-Patrons that need assistance are encouraged to contact the KDL Talking Book & Braille Center via telephone, mail, email, or in person.
+Patrons that need assistance are encouraged to contact the KDL Talking Book & Braille Center via telephone, mail, email or in person.

 Service can be provided on a temporary or permanent basis.
 If an individual moves out of the KDL TBBC service area, the service is transferred to the appropriate cooperating library in the National Library Service network.
 Please let staff know immediately of any address or phone number changes.